getlynx/LynxCI/README.md

 ## Help

-Helpful videos that answer many questionsa are available on our [Lynx FAQ](https://getlynx.io/faq/).
+Helpful videos that answer many questions are available on our [Lynx FAQ](https://getlynx.io/faq/).

 ## What is Lynx?